(281) 888-5581

 Qualifying for an Expunction in Texas

-Expungement process qualificationAn expunction guarantees that your criminal record will be fully erased from harmful background checks.
-While many people may be interested in seeking an expunction, expunging your criminal record is a difficult and time-sensitive process that applies only to certain situations and offenses.
+Expungement process qualificationAn expunction guarantees your criminal record will be fully erased from harmful background checks.
+While many people are interested in expungement, the legal process is a difficult and time-sensitive process that applies only to certain situations and offenses.

 You may be eligible to expunge your criminal record if you satisfy at least one of the following criteria: